factor/factor/README.txt

 This will start the interactive listener where Factor expressions may be entered.

-To run the graphical user interface, issue the following command:
+To run the graphical user interface on non-Mac OS X systems, issue the following command:

   ./f factor.image -shell=ui

 Note that on Windows, this is the default.

+To prepare to run the GUI on Mac OS X, issue the following command:

+  make macosx.app

+once after bootstrapping, then double-click the Factor application to run it.

 On Unix, this might fail if the SDL libraries are not installed, or are installed under unconventional names.
 This can be solved by explicitly